 First, we must point out that diarrhea is not a common probiotic side effect.
-It is only experienced by a small number of first-time probiotic users.
+It is only experienced by a small number of first-time users of probiotic supplements.
 In nearly every instance, the problem dissipates once the body adjusts.

-Some people have an unhealthy ratio of bad-to-good gut bacteria.
+Some people have an unhealthy ratio of bad-to-good gut bacteria, especially if they are eating poorly fermented foods to get more gut bacteria.
 When you take corrective action for the first time, the body may respond with feelings of nausea and gas.
 This may lead to mild bouts of diarrhea.
 Taking probiotics also causes abrupt changes in stomach pH levels, resulting in symptoms commonly associated with irritable bowel syndrome.

 WEIGHT LOSS: Does Gut Bacteria Contribute to a Slimmer Waistline?